rzn-git/Python_DataScraping_Automation_CryptoCurrency/README.md

-# Automating Data Scraping from a Cryptocurrency Website Using API Pull, Storing to CSV, Transforming Data and Visualizing Data
+# Automating Data Scraping from a Cryptocurrency Website using API pull, Storing to CSV, Transforming data and Visualizing data

 ## API Pull